sphinx-software/calculator-interview/README.md

 - Other require will come-in by the interviewer(s)!
 - There are few levels of the time box:

-    - Less than a minute: You are amazing!
+    - Less than 5 minutes: You are amazing!
-    - Less then 5 minutes: Awesome!
+    - Less than 15 minutes: Awesome!
-    - Less then 30 minutes: Great!
+    - Less than 30 minutes: Great!

 See you in the interview!
 Happy coding and testing! :stuck_out_tongue_winking_eye: